KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Running the Details/Mighty Filter

-    - **Frames** : one other artistic filters collection dedicated to decorate your photo with ornaments.
+    - **Frames**: one other artistic filter collection dedicated to decorating your photo with ornaments.

     .. figure:: images/editor_gmicqt_frames_droste.webp
         :alt: